 A person with dementia might not always be able to let someone know they're experiencing pain, so it is important for carers and health and social care professionals to ask the person if they are in pain.
 Healthcare professionals may use a pain assessment tool for people with dementia.
 This usually involves recording information about the person and using a scale, chart or checklist to help identify and rate pain.
-The following things may help when assessing whether the person is in pain:
+The following things may help: